Steh/steh.github.io/_drafts/2025-03-11-cribl_use-cases.md

 ---
-title: "cribl: use-cases"
+title: "Cribl: Use Cases"
 categories:
   - informationsecurity
 tags:
   - blue team
 classes:
   - wide
-excerpt: ""
+excerpt: "A guide to integrating API data into Cribl with event breakers and REST inputs."
 toc: true
 ---

 # Integrating API Data into Cribl